Uzwername/directory-tree-from-scheme/README.md

 # or use directly in CLI

-mkdir-tree --dir ./my-project --scheme ' dist src
+npx mkdir-tree --dir ./my-project --scheme ' dist src
 - | constants